noureddinel/VDF/README.md

 # VDF
-Verifiable Delay Function with modular square root
+Weak Verifiable Delay Function with modular square root

-We built a python and solidity implementation of randomness beacon with a verifiable delay function that uses a classic modular square-root method.
+We built a python and solidity implementation of randomness beacon with a weak verifiable delay function that uses a classic modular square-root method (Sloth).
 This project is built on VDF [research](https://eprint.iacr.org/2018/601.pdf) by Dan Boneh, Joseph Bonneau, Benedikt Bunz, and Ben Fisch